davidbellerive/rfc-linear-maps/README.md

 ### 1. CSV is the source of truth

-All maps are generated from a structured CSV containing:
+All maps are generated from a structured CSV containing the following fields, in order:

 - **system**
-  Used to generate the document name and folder hierarchy.
+  A high-level grouping (e.g. `TTC`, `REM`, `Metrolinx`).
+  This value can optionally be used to:
+  - create subfolders during export
+  - populate subtitles
+  - provide contextual grouping across regions or agencies

+- **region**
+  A secondary descriptor (e.g. `Toronto`, `Peel`, `Montreal`).
+  This field is **not required to be unique** and may be reused across multiple lines.
+  It is typically used for:
+  - subtitles
-- **line ID**
+  - editorial context
-  Used to generate the document name and folder hierarchy.
+  - optional filename templates

 - **line name**
+  The human-readable name of the line (e.g. `Line 5 Eglinton`, `Hurontario LRT`).
+  This value is:
-  Used to populate the map title.
+  - used for the map title
+  - used as the default SVG filename

-- **years of operation**
+- **years of operation** *(optional)*
-  Automatically inserted in parentheses.
-No validation is performed, allowing arbitrary text if desired.
+  Free-form text (e.g. `2024–`, `2002–2017`, `Planned`).
+  If present, it may be injected into title or subtitle templates.
+  If empty, **no parentheses or separators are rendered**.

-- **RGB color**
+- **RGB color (R,G,B)**
-  Used for the line indicator.
+  The primary color of the line.

 - **station list** (pipe-separated)
-  No hard limit on character length.
-The map canvas is extended vertically as needed to prevent conflicts between the title, line, and station labels.
+  A linear list of stations in display order.

+There is no hard character limit on station names.
+The script dynamically adjusts layout to avoid overlap between:

+- title
+- subtitle
+- station labels

-  The canvas has been tested with station names up to **34 characters**.
-If additional space is required, the horizontal padding variable can be adjusted.
+Station names up to **34 characters** have been tested successfully.
+If additional horizontal space is required, padding can be adjusted via configuration.

-This structure makes it trivial to regenerate or update maps as networks evolve.

 ---

+### 2. Configuration is external and editable

+All layout, typography, and export behavior is controlled via `linear-config.json`, including:

+- independent fonts for:
+  - title
+  - subtitle
+  - station labels
+  - footer
+- title and subtitle templates using tokens:
+  - `{system}`
+  - `{region}`
+  - `{name}`
+  - `{years}`
+  - `{years_paren}`
+- automatic font fallback to `ArialMT` if a requested font is unavailable
+- export destination folder
+- optional grouping of outputs by system
+- filename templates for exported SVGs

+This allows contributors to adapt the tool to new projects **without modifying the script itself**.

+---

-### 2. SVGs must be self-contained
+### 3. SVGs must be self-contained

 Because the target site does not host custom fonts: